Surf's up in the fitness studio

 NEW YORK Spun out on spinning?
 Bored in barre class?

 Group fitness gadflies can rejoice.
-Indoor surfing is a new workout, born of the sea but carving out a place in the center of town.
+Indoor surfing is a new workout, born of the sea but carving out a place in the centre of town.

 "It's actually harder than surfing," Sarah Ponn, co-founder and fitness director of SurfSET Fitness, said of the class, which claims to squeeze about three hours' worth of surfing-based movement into the 45-minute indoor workout.